higherordinal/FlavorConnect/README.md

    docker-compose up -d
    ```
 4. Wait for all containers to start (this may take a few minutes on first run)
-5. If you need to install ImageMagick manually, use the provided script:
+5. Install ImageMagick using the provided script:
    ```
    docker exec -it flavorconnect-web bash /var/www/html/install-imagemagick-docker.sh
    ```